ibm-cloud-docs/AnalyticsEngine/hadoop-mapreduce-jobs.md

 # Running Hadoop MapReduce jobs
 {: #run-hadoop-jobs}

+You can process large volumes of data in parallel by running the analysis processes as jobs.

+## Prerequisites
+{: #mapreduce-prereqs}

-**Prerequisite**: You need the cluster user credentials, SSH and oozie_rest endpoint details from the service credentials of your service instance.
+You need the cluster user credentials, the SSH and oozie_rest endpoint details from the service credentials of your service instance.

 ## Analyzing data by opening the SSH connection